 Sausage, Egg & Kale Casserole: trying so I don’t throw away the bag of kale that I bought when I misunderstood something my daughter said.

-And I can’t share the link, but they make it so damned hard, but I made an enormous batch of scrambled eggs using olive oil instead of butter after watching an episode of Milk Street.
+And I can’t share the link, because they make it so damned hard, but I made an enormous batch of scrambled eggs using olive oil instead of butter after watching an episode of Milk Street.
 The eggs were for my son and his friends who spent the night at our house after prom.
 One of the boys said, “Mrs. Balink, these eggs are SPECTACULAR!”
 And, honestly, they were – exactly as the show promised they would be.
 Who knew?

 In the past year I have enjoyed learning how many people enjoy writing notes.
 In particular, I’ve enjoyed learning how many YOUNG people enjoy writing notes.